 Global Art Hand Book Journals feature 128 heavyweight pages of 130 gsm and durable hardcovers wrapped in colorful book cloth.
 These hefty sketchbooks are available in a variety of sizes to suit your different creative projects.

 This is the quintessential sketchpad, if you like to draw with dry media.
 Spiral bound with a soft cover, the 60-pound sheets of paper are perforated to allow you to tear out and frame later.
 With 100 sheets of paper at a low cost, this is a great sketchbook for keeping in your studio and drawing on every day.

-Moleskin is known for high-quality sketchbooks that artists love to use.
+Moleskine is known for high-quality sketchbooks that artists love to use.
 This book features premium off-white paper that’s 111 lbs and suitable for all types of media.
-Additionally, Moleskin is great for traveling.
+Additionally, Moleskine is great for traveling.
 It has interior pockets for loose papers and is secured with elastic closure band.